13 Times Princess Diana’s Body Language Told the Real Story

 In becoming a mother, Diana found true happiness, Wood points out, and it was when she was with her children that she seemed to express that happiness most unabashedly.
 “So many of her photos show her frozen in posture and gaze, so it’s lovely to see the movement and playfulness [in this image],” says Wood.
 Here, she is playing with William in February 1983, when he was about eight months old.

-You’ll also love these 13 rarely seen photos of Princess Diana and Prince William.
+You’ll love these rarely seen photos of Princess Diana and Prince William.